waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Olivine Lighthouse Puzzle - Consolidated Findings
 - **Objective:** Reach the top floor to find Jasmine and the sick Pokémon.
 - **Key Insight:** Progress is not linear.
-The correct path involved falling through a PIT on 2F to access a new area on 1F, which then led to a new ladder back up to 2F.
+The correct path involved falling through a specific PIT on 2F (the one at (17, 13)) to access a new area on 1F.
-- **Current Status:** I am on 3F.
-The western side is a confirmed dead end.
-The way forward must be through the eastern side of the floor, which is currently inaccessible from my position.
-I must return to 2F to find another way up to the eastern side of 3F.
+- **Current Status:** My previous exploration of the eastern side of OlivineLighthouse2F was incomplete.
+I incorrectly concluded it was a dead end.
+This is now the most promising path forward and must be fully explored.

 # Obstacles and Solutions
 - A strange tree blocks the road north of Goldenrod City (Route 35).
 It can be cleared using a SQUIRTBOTTLE, which is obtained from the Flower Shop after defeating Whitney.
 The Lass in the shop confirms this is the correct sequence of events.